globalbrain/sefirot/docs/components/desc.md

 You may also define `:dir` to control the direction of the label and value stack.
 The default is set to `column` which stacks the label and value vertically.
 You may set it to `row` to stack them horizontally.

-When setting `:dir` to `row`, you should also specify `labelWidth` prop which will determine how much width should the label are have in the grid system.
+When setting `:dir` to `row`, you should also specify `labelWidth` prop which will determine how much width the label should have in the grid system.
 The value is in `px`.

 ```ts
 interface Prop {